dnd-al-krk/zasady-opk/basic_rules_ENG.md

 ### 4.1.
 Character logsheet<a name="logsheet"></a>

 For every character, their player should create a logsheet that contains all changes to the character's possessions during and between adventures.
-A template for such logsheets can be found on our discord on the #materialy\_dla\_graczy, but the logsheet can be of any format that is comfortable to the player.
+A template for such logsheets can be found on our Discord on the #materialy\_dla\_graczy channel, but the logsheet can be of any format that is comfortable to the player.
 Importantly, the logsheet should provide information about what adventures the character took part in, who the DM was for those adventures, how they reached their current level and where their equipment (especially magic items) and Story Awards came from.

 The character logsheet is primarily a helpful tool for the player.
 However, the DM may request information from the logsheet during a game.
 If a player is not able to present this information, or it conflicts with the character sheet, the DM can decide to exclude the controversial equipment (or in extreme cases, the character) from the game.